fanurs/data-analysis-e15190-e14030/scripts/README.md

 This is the script that is used to calibrate or re-calibrate all the data in "Daniele's ROOT files".
 Basically, it takes in, for example, `CalibratedData_4083.root`, and produces `database/root_files/run-4083.root`.

 > **:warning: For NSCL/FRIB Fishtank users**<br>
 > Starting from March 10, 2022, the ROOT installation under conda envrionment has failed to compile any C++ scripts (issue #12), even though both PyROOT and [Cling](https://github.com/root-project/cling) are still working fine.
-If you are *not* on Fishtank, your conda environment may still work, so you can skip to the (usage section)[#usage].
+If you are *not* on Fishtank, your conda environment may still work, so you can skip to the [usage section](#usage).
 >
 > The current solution is that when compiling or running `calibrate.cpp`, please turn off conda environment by `conda deactivate` and use the system-wide installation of `root/gnu/6.24.02`:
-> ```console
+> ```bash
 > (env_e15190) $ cd scripts/
 > (env_e15190) $ conda deactivate
 > (base) $ conda deactivate            # if you have installed g++ or ROOT here